difflog-project/bingo/README.md

       from the input hypotheses `h1`, `h2`, ..., `hk`.
 We assume that tuples which are not the conclusion of any rule instantiation are facts about the program which have been supplied as input to the analysis (also called the EDB).

-      The constraints in `named_cons_all.txt` can be visualized as forming a derivation graph, such as those shown in Figures 3, 4 and 6 of the PLDI 2018 paper.
+1. **Cycle Elimination (prune-cons):** The constraints in `named_cons_all.txt` can be visualized as forming a derivation graph, such as those shown in Figures 3, 4 and 6 of the PLDI 2018 paper.
+The nature of Datalog fixpoints means that the graph routinely contains multiple ways to derive a single output tuple and various pathological structures such as cycles.
+The first step is to eliminate these cycles

-1. **Cycle Elimination (prune-cons):**

 2. **Converting the Derivation Graph into a Bayesian Network (cons_all2bnet.py):** Makes disjunctions explicit.